-In accordance with the provisions of Article L 211-3 of the Consumer Code, in the event of a dispute arising as to the validity, interpretation or performance of these general conditions, the consumer may have recourse free of charge to a procedure Conventional mediation or any other alternative means of dispute resolution.
+In accordance with the provisions of Article L 211-3 of the French Consumer Code, in the event of a dispute concerning the validity, interpretation or execution of these conditions, the consumer may use free conventional mediation or any other alternative method of dispute resolution.

 Any claim must be made in conformity with article 4.1

 The consumer is informed if he has not received a satisfactory reply within 60 days (and within a maximum of one year from the written claim made to the Seller), he may employ a mediation procedure with the Mediator of Tourism and Travel (MTV Mediation Tourism Travel, BP 80 303, 75 823 Paris Cedex 17, France) according to the terms and conditions on the site www.mtv.travel.